Yashgit1893/ASIC-Design-Class/README.md

 #### Perform generation of Power Distribution Network (PDN) and explore the PDN layout.

-Commands to perform all necessary stages up until now
+Ru the Commands to perform all necessary stages

 ```bash